Dauphin of France

-Coat of arms of the Dauphin of France.
+Arms of the Dauphin of France.
+It is surrounded by the chains of the Order of the Holy Spirit and Order of Saint Michael, and behind is a mantle with fleurs-de-lys.
+Atop the arms is the unique coronet of the Dauphin, with arches in the form of dolphins.

 Dauphin of France (/ˈdɔːfɪn/, also /dɔːˈfɪn, ˈdoʊfæ̃/ /ˈdoʊfɪn, doʊˈfæ̃/; Dauphin de France /fr/), originally Dauphin of Viennois (Dauphin de Viennois), was the title given to the heir apparent to the throne of France from 1350 to 1791, and from 1824 to 1830.
-The word dauphin is French for dolphin and was the hereditary title of the ruler of the Dauphiné of Viennois.
+The word dauphin is French for dolphin and was originally the hereditary title of the ruler of the Dauphiné of Viennois.
 While early heirs were granted these lands to rule, eventually only the title was granted.

-The wife of the Dauphin was known as la Dauphine.

 History

 Count Guigues IV of Albon (d.
 1142) in Viennois, within the Kingdom of Burgundy (Arles), under the suzerainty of the Holy Roman Empire, had a dolphin on his coat of arms, and was nicknamed le Dauphin.
 In time, that nickname came to be used as a title.
 Since c.
 1285, the title of Dauphin de Viennois was already in official use by the counts of Albon, and their domains came to be known as the Dauphiné.

 In 1343, a series of negotiations was initiated between dauphin Humbert II of Viennois and the French king Philippe VI, regarding the future inheritance of the Dauphiné.
-Since Humbert had no heirs, it was initially agreed that in exchange for a substantial financial compensation, his domains will pass to king's younger son Philip, Duke of Orléans, but already in 1344 the provisions were changed by the new agreement, designating king's oldest son and heir John, Duke of Normandy as Humbert's heir in the Dauphiné.
+Since Humbert had no heirs, it was initially agreed that in exchange for a substantial financial compensation, his domains would pass to king's younger son Philip, Duke of Orléans, but already in 1344 the provisions were changed by the new agreement, designating king's oldest son and heir Jean, Duke of Normandy as Humbert's heir in the Dauphiné.

-By 1349, Humbert decided to relinquish his rule over Dauphiné, and the final agreement was made, designating king's grandson and John's son Charles as Humbert's successor, on the condition that Dauphiné will remain a distinctive polity, not integrated into the French realm.
+By 1349, Humbert decided to relinquish his rule over Dauphiné, and the final agreement was made, designating king's grandson and John's son Charles as Humbert's successor, on the condition that Dauphiné would remain a distinctive polity, not integrated into the French realm.
 Thus in the summer of 1349, the young French prince Charles became the first Dauphin de Viennois from the House of Valois.
-In 1350, when his father ascended to the French throne as king John II, Charles became the heir presumptive and thus for the first time both honors (heir to the French throne, and Dauphin de Viennois) were held by the same person.
+In 1350, when his father ascended to the French throne as king John II, Charles became the heir presumptive and thus for the first time both honors (heir to the French throne and Dauphin de Viennois) were held by the same person.

 Charles V and his son, the Dauphin Charles de France (later Charles VI).
 Painted by Claude-Jean Besselièvre c.
 1820.